 Conferences and summits: This includes the Fourth International Conference on Small Island Developing States, the Third United Nations Conference on Landlocked Developing Countries, the Summit of the Future, as well as preparations for the World Social Summit.

-A fair globalization: Creating opportunities for all: Using worldwide expertise, examines the various facets of globalization, the diversity of public perceptions of the process, and its implications for economic and social progress.
+A fair globalization: Creating opportunities for all, produced by the ILO - Using worldwide expertise, examines the various facets of globalization, the diversity of public perceptions of the process, and its implications for economic and social progress.
 Proposes a series of coordinated measures across a broad front to improve governance and accountability at both national and international levels.
 These include fairer rules for international trade, investment, finance and migration, which take account of all interests, rights and responsibilities; measures to promote core labour standards and a minimum level of social protection in the global economy; and new efforts to mobilize international resources to raise capabilities and meet the Development Goals.
 Maps out the priorities for national, local and regional policies which can empower people to participate effectively in the opportunities of globalization.
-Content also available in:español and français;
+Content also available in: español and français;

 powered by Surfing Waves